joost-morsink/DataConvert/docs/reference/rec.md

 The implementation of `IRecord<T>` is then used internally for getting and setting values.
 The interface can be viewed as the minimal subset of `IDictionary<K,V>` needed for this converter.

-Implementations of these interfaces for `IDictionary<string, T>` and `Dictionary<string, T>` are given as nested classes on the RecordConverter and a RecordConverter using these can be constructed using the static `ForDictionaries()` method.
+Implementations of these interfaces for `IDictionary<string, T>`, `Dictionary<string, T>` and `ExpandoObject` are given as nested classes on the RecordConverter and a RecordConverter using these can be constructed using the static `ForDictionaries()` method.

-There is also an implementation for `IReadOnlyDictionary<string, T>` (only for conversions from implementing types) accesible through the static `ForReadOnlyDictionaries()` method.
+There is also an implementation for `IReadOnlyDictionary<string, T>` (only for conversions from implementing types) accessible through the static `ForReadOnlyDictionaries()` method.

-The dataclasses need to conform to one of the following prescribed structure:
+The data classes need to conform to one of the following prescribed structure:
 * Gettable properties and a constructor having a parameter for each property.
   The parameters should have the same name (case sensitive on all but the first character) as the properties.
 * Settable properties and a parameterless constructor.